ashnasainu/EMBEDDED-C-PIC16F877A/README.md

-# Embedded C Programming
+# EMBEDDED C PROGRAMMING

 This repository contains fundamental Embedded C programs focused on microcontroller-based applications, including handling external interrupts and other embedded system concepts.
 It is intended for beginners and enthusiasts to understand and practice core Embedded C programming concepts.

-## 📂 Repository Structure
+## 📂 REPOSITORY STRUCTURE :

 - **EXTERNAL INTERRUPT SWITCH** - Implementation of external interrupt switch using embedded C in MPLAB.